 - Update manager when account is updated

-When enabled, HelloID will set the manager attribute of the target account to the person's primary manager when the Update lifecycle is triggered for the account's owner.
-If this setting is disabled, the manager attribute will not be updated by HelloID.
+When enabled, HelloID will set the manager attribute of the target account to the Person's primary manager during the Update lifecycle stage.
+If this setting is disabled, HelloID will not update the manager attribute.

-Most of the time, accounts will already exist in a target system for many of the people within your organization.
-In order to avoid creating new (duplicate) accounts, you may configure the target system's correlation options.
+Often, accounts for some people within your organization already exist in a target system.
+To avoid creating new (duplicate) accounts, you may configure the target system's correlation options.